pratik644/AppacitiveSDK/README.md

 [spencer createUserWithFacebook:@"Hsdfbk234kjnbkb23k4JLKJ234kjnkkJK2341nkjnJSD"];
 ```

-Similarly you can also create a user with Twitter Oauth v1.0 and oath v2.0.
+Similarly you can also create a user with Twitter Oauth v1.0 and Oauth v2.0.

 ### Retrieve